-Pyramid Hill is an outdoor museum comprised of over 60 monumental pieces of sculpture in an environment of meadows, forests and gardens.
-The art at Pyramid Hill stands out in a way that’s impossible to miss; you’ll traipse through woods to find rustic sculptures, encounter colorful creations standing front-and-center in a field and admire bright spectacles across rolling fields.
+Pyramid Hill (website) is an outdoor museum comprised of over 60 monumental pieces of sculpture in an environment of meadows, forests and gardens.
+The art stands out in a way that’s impossible to miss; you’ll traipse through woods to find rustic sculptures, encounter colorful creations standing front-and-center in a field and admire bright spectacles across rolling fields.
 Art is everywhere at Pyramid Hill, and that’s kind of the point.

-Pyramid Hill originated in 1987 when local art-lover Harry T. Wilks purchased 40 acres of land just outside of Hamilton.
+Pyramid Hill originated in 1987 when local art lover Harry T. Wilks purchased 40 acres of land just outside of Hamilton.
 He wanted to build his home there, and before it was finished in 1992, he’d added several adjoining plots of land.
 While he received several offers from developers wishing to build on his lush, green land, Wilks instead created a non-profit to which he donated the land, with the intention of building a sculpture park.
 He began visiting sculptors and purchased several pieces to place in his newly formed park, which opened to the public in 1996.

 Since then, Pyramid Hill has been home to rotating pieces, traveling exhibitions, art shows and an annual holiday lights display that’s a must for anyone who appreciates a good light display.